 Top 10 Buffet / Family-Style Restaurants in Walt Disney World

 The food itself is pretty standard as far as buffets go, but the experience is unique.
 At breakfast, your meal will be shared with some favorite friends from Disney Junior – often one of the only places you can meet them.

-More recently, Hollywood and Vine has offered “Minnie’s Seasonal Dining” for lunch and dinner.
+Hollywood and Vine offers “Minnie’s Seasonal Dining” for lunch and dinner.
 These meals feature themes around the current season, whether that is Spring, or Holiday.
 These special dinner parties have been very popular and likely will continue to be in the future.
+If you want some good photo opportunities with characters in seasonal outfits, this is the place to go!

+Top 10 Buffet / Family-Style Restaurants in Walt Disney World